 Finally, we have reached the ‘crème de la crème’ of complicated conjunctions of strong German verbs: The conjugation in Perfekt!

 But don’t panic now.
 Here are some rules that can help you to see some light at the end of the tunnel:

-As already mentioned, there are exceptions all over in conjunction.
-Probably you won’t be able to avoid heard studying of Gern verb conjunction.
-Nevertheless, I hope that the tricks and examples could help you to clear up at least some parts of the conjunction of German verbs!
+As already mentioned, there are exceptions all over in conjugation.
+Probably you won’t be able to avoid studying hard of German verb conjugation.
+Nevertheless, I hope that the tricks and examples could help you to clear up at least some parts of the conjugation of German verbs!